L/Cdr N M Hearle. RN

 His Observer on this operation was the well known film actor Rupert Davies, better known for his role as the pipe-smoking French detective Inspector Maigret, in the popular TV series of the 1960's.
 Both were interned in the notorious Stalag Luft III Concentration Camp and were actively involved in the escape tunnelling as shown in the film 'The Great Escape'.
 Click Here

-Several attempts have been made to contact any of 'Nat' Hearle's relatives without success, however, in November 2006 a visitor to this web site informed me that he had recently bought a sword from a dealer which belonged to a L/Cdr Hearle.
+In November 2006 a visitor to this web site informed me that he had recently bought a sword from a dealer which belonged to a L/Cdr Hearle.
 He knew nothing about Hearle other than he was a Fleet Air Arm Pilot who had been a WW2 POW.
 He was delighted that this site provided him with much more information, and sent me photos of the sword.